Rose garden: Origins of the rose garden

 Of the over 150 species of rose, the Chinese Rosa chinensis has contributed most to today's garden roses; it has been bred into garden varieties for about 1,000 years in China, and over 200 in Europe.
 It is believed that roses were grown in many of the early civilisations in temperate latitudes from at least 5000 years ago.
 They are known to have been grown in ancient Babylon.
 Paintings of roses have been discovered in Egyptian pyramid tombs from the 14th century BC.
 Records exist of them being grown in Chinese gardens and Greek gardens from at least 500 BC.
+The 13th-century Persian Sufi mystic and poet Rumi spoke of rose gardens in his poetry.

 Many of the original plant breeders used roses as a starting material as it is a quick way to obtain results.
 Most of the plants grown in these early gardens are likely to have been species collected from the wild.
 However, there were large numbers of selected varieties being grown from early times; for instance numerous selections or cultivars of the China rose were in cultivation in China in the first millennium AD.

 The significant breeding of modern times started slowly in Europe from about the 17th century.
 This was encouraged by the introduction of new species, and especially by the introduction of the China rose into Europe in the 19th century.
 An enormous range of roses has been bred since then.
 A major contributor in the early 19th century was Empress Josephine of France, who patronized the development of rose breeding at her gardens at Malmaison.
 As long ago as 1840, a collection numbering over one thousand different cultivars, varieties and species was possible when a rosarium was planted by Loddiges nursery for Abney Park Cemetery, an early Victorian garden cemetery and arboretum in England.

 British designers of rose gardens include Thomas Mawson, who created examples at Graythwaite Hall (his first major garden project in 1886) and other sites, including Bushey (1913).
 Another surviving old public rose garden is Jules Gravereaux's Roseraie du Val-de-Marne south of Paris in L'Haÿ-les-Roses, which was laid out in 1899 and remains the biggest rose garden in France.